mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 As I finally see financial success with one of my businesses, there's more revenue, which means more possibilities.
 It's just as fun as I hoped.
 Stressful, but fun.

-Once again, I feel incredibly fortunate to be working for myself, and I hope I can continue doing it forever.
+Once again, I feel incredibly fortunate to be working for myself, and I hope to continue doing it forever.

 ---